scrapinghub/frontera/docs/source/topics/glossary.rst

         A stream of messages from :term:`db worker` to spiders containing new batches of documents to crawl.

     strategy worker
-        Special type of worker, running the crawling strategy code: scoring the links, deciding if link needs to be scheduled (consults :term:`state cache`) and when to stop crawling.
+        Special type of worker, running the :term:`crawling strategy` code: scoring the links, deciding if link needs to be scheduled (consults :term:`state cache`) and when to stop crawling.
 That type of worker is sharded.

     db worker
         Is responsible for communicating with storage DB, and mainly saving metadata and content along with